Trump administration plans to cut 80,000 employees from Veterans Affairs, according to internal memo

 Democratic leaders in the House also spotlighted the impact of Trump's cuts on veterans Wednesday.

-“Democrats are here to say in unison we will not allow our veterans to be defined as government waste," said Rep. Katherine Clark, the No. 2 ranked in House Democratic leadership, at a news conference.
+Rep. Katherine Clark, the No. 2 ranked in House Democratic leadership, said at a news conference, “Democrats are here to say in unison we will not allow our veterans to be defined as government waste."

 Associated Press writer Kevin Freking contributed reporting.